nolanlawson/pinafore/CONTRIBUTING.md

 So I may not be very responsive to PRs or issues.
 Thanks for understanding.

-## Building

-To build Pinafore for production:

-    npm install
-    npm run build
-    PORT=4002 npm start

-Now Pinafore is running at `localhost:4002`.

 ## Development

 To run a dev server with hot reloading: